-(Section 161)
+(Section 163)

-(1) An indictment may be on parchment or durable paper, and may be Material, etc., for 1. either written or printed, or partly written and partly printed.
+Material, etc., for indictments 1.
+(1) An indictment may be on parchment or durable paper, and may be either written or printed, or partly written and partly printed.
 (2) Each sheet on which an indictment is set out shall be not more than 17 and not less than 13 inches in length, and not more than 14 and not less than 8 inches in width, and if more than one sheet is required the sheets will be fastened together in book form.
 (3) A proper margin not less than 2 inches in width shall be kept on the left hand side of each sheet.
 (4) Figures and abbreviations may be used in an indictment for expressing anything which is commonly expressed thereby.
 (5) There shall be endorsed on the indictment the name of every witness intended to be examined by the prosecution.
 (6) An indictment shall not be open to objection by reason only of any failure to comply with this rule.

-The commencement of an indictment shall be in the following form-2.
+Commencement of indictment 2.
+The commencement of an indictment shall be in the following form- CAYMAN ISLANDS IN THE GRAND COURT Criminal Side The Queen versus A.B.
+A.B. is charged with the following offence (offences) - To Wit:

-Commencement of indictment

-CAYMAN ISLANDS

-IN THE GRAND COURT

-Criminal Side

-The Queen versus A.B.

-A.B. is charged with the following offence (offences) -

-To Wit:

-Mode in which offences are to be charged

-3. (1) A description of the offence charged in an indictment, or where more than one offence is charged, of each offence so charged, shall be set out in a separate paragraph called a count.
+(1) A description of the offence charged in an indictment, or where more Mode in which offences 3. than one offence is charged, of each offence so charged, shall be set out in a are to be charged separate paragraph called a count.